 - Assuming All Customers Are Equal – MarketingSherpa recently provided analysis of why customers follow brands on social media.
 The chart clearly shows that the vast majority of consumers follow brands on social for discounts, sweepstakes, coupons, etc. However, the chart doesn't show you the value of each consumers' opinion.
 Pure discounting could devalue your brand and bury your company.
 I would be willing to bet that those consumers who saw a lifestyle match and supported their charitable work are much more valuable long-term to a company's business health.

-- Assuming All Visitors are Prospects – Did you know that Bot traffic accounts for over 56% of analytics tracked traffic to your site Tweet This!?
-As you’re interpreting your analytics data, how are bots impacting entrance and exit pages, bounce rates, time on site, etc.?
-They could be skewing the statistics so bad that you’re motivated to change your site in response… but the response is to bots, not prospects!
+- Assuming All Visitors are Prospects – Did you know that Bot traffic accounts for over 56% of analytics tracked traffic to your site?
+As you're interpreting your analytics data, how are bots impacting entrance and exit pages, bounce rates, time on site, etc.?
+They could be skewing the statistics so bad that you're motivated to change your site in response… but the response is to bots, not prospects!
 As we review our site, we pay much more attention to quality visits – people that visit multiple pages and spend more than a minute on our site.

 - Assuming Customer Feedback Will Improve Your Product – I worked for a gigantic SaaS provider who had an aggressive development schedule that incorporated thousands of improvements and dozens of features into every release.
 The result was a bloated platform that was overly complex, difficult to implement, caused endless development conflicts, and reduced our customer retention.
 As a consequence, sales became more aggressive, more features were promised, and the cycle started all over.
 While the company grew revenue and were purchased for a very large sum, they still haven't ever made a profit and aren't likely to.
 When you ask a customer what you should improve, the customer immediately searches for a fault and provides their own, anecdotal reaction.
 Instead, you should be monitoring your customers' behavior to prioritize improvements to your product.